ZosoV/mobia-project/preparation/README.md

   * Auto-save mode: `View > Auto Save Mode`
   * Default label: `Box Labels > Use default label`

+### Editing previously generated YOLO annotations
+* Create the `classes.txt` file in the data folder.
+Each line order corresponds to the class described in the YOLO annotations.
+For example: If the word `car` is in the first line then it corresponds to class 0 and so on.
 # Coversion

 ## kitti2yolo.py